molab-itp/p5mirror/README.md

 mirror your p5js.editor sketches into a git repo

 - Where are my p5js.editor sketches and collections ?
-  - make sure that all your p5js.editor sketches are available in a git repo
+  - make sure that all your p5js.editor projects are available in a git repo
   - be prepared if p5js.editor server fails
-- Features
+- How ?
   - command line scripts download your p5 sketches with associated media files
   - mark down files generated to list sketches and collections
+  - github pages friendly index file generated for your projects

 ## Usage